kneoloch/Wind-Waker-GC-Coop-Multiplayer-Guide/README.md

 If the game is lagging with 4 players, try various graphics engine in the graphics settings and tweak a bit the graphics settings.

 ### 16:9 Aspect Ratio
+Click "Config" to open up Dolphin settings
+- In the "General" tab, check "Enable Cheats".

-- Right click the game in your game list and choose "Properties".
+Right click the game in your game list and choose "Properties".
 - Go to "Gecko Codes" tab.
 - Click "Add New Code..." and add the [16:9 Aspect Ratio Fix](https://wiki.dolphin-emu.org/index.php?title=The_Legend_of_Zelda:_The_Wind_Waker) code depending on your ROM version.
 - Make sure the code is enabled with a checkmark on the left.